MadeleineSaxer/MadeleineSaxer/README.md

 - run: npx ngh --dir=dist/MadeleineSaxer

 to test on localhost:
-- change base href to /
+- change base href to / in index.html